dekuNukem/PicoRC/appleii.md

 ### Adding a Fan

 You can add a fan for additional cooling.

-Any regular PC fan should work, you can run it at 12V (full speed) or 5V (quieter).
+Any regular PC fan should work.

 Make sure the fan is secured, nothing touches the blade, and air flow direction is correct.